kbadk/airthings-wave-webservice/README.md

 On every request, the service connects, reads the values and disconnects.
 Keeping a persistent connection is flaky and also seemingly keeps other clients from connecting to the device.
-As a result, the response time for the request is usually about 1-3 seconds.
+As a result, the response time for the request is usually about 1-3 seconds when uncached.

+Requests automatically get cached for 4 minutes, so further requests won't put unnecessary strain on the device.
+After all, it's battery powered, and you don't want it to die from being constantly polled.
+Besides, the sensors only update their sensor data once every 5 minutes (1 hour for the radon reader), so polling the device more frequently wouldn't change much.

 ## Usage